• Skip to primary navigation

 • Simmer the quail eggs for 5 minutes to achieve a hard boil.

-• The ice bath not only prevents the hard boiled eggs from overcooking but will also make the shell easier to peel.
+• The ice water bath not only prevents the hard boiled eggs from overcooking but will also make the shell easier to peel.
 Don’t skip it!

 • Gently roll the cooled, unpeeled eggs on a paper towel on the kitchen counter to crack the shell all over.